 Cloud Vulnerability DB

-When successfully exploited, this vulnerability can cause the Traffic Management Microkernel (TMM) to terminate, potentially leading to service disruption.
-The high CVSS scores indicate significant availability impact, though confidentiality and integrity are not affected (NVD).
+When successfully exploited, this vulnerability can lead to the termination of the Traffic Management Microkernel (TMM), potentially resulting in service disruption.
+The high CVSS scores indicate significant availability impact, although confidentiality and integrity are not affected (Wiz).

 Source: This report was generated using AI